 Bottomless Brunch Cruise on the Yarra

-Be taken on a journey down the Yarra River on the Bottomless Brunch Cruise courtesy of Melbourne River Cruises.
+Be taken on a journey down the Yarra River on the Brunch Afloat cruise courtesy of Melbourne River Cruises.
 Enjoy views of Melbourne’s endless stream of riverfront sights and cityscapes, on this two-hour brunch cruise.
 Pair your brunch spread with a bottomless selection of premium beer, wine, prosecco and of course, mimosas.

 Gather your pals for two hours of free-flowing spritz and bottomless pizzas at Riverland Bar.
-The menu is stacked with six pizzas and three spritz flavours to wash it all down.
+The menu is stacked with five pizzas and three spritz flavours to wash it all down.
 Start with the prosciutto and San Marzano with a ruby red grapefruit tipple.
-And try the garlic prawn with a classic Aperol spritz.
-There's also a couple of veggie options including creamy pumpkin and ricotta.
-Available on Saturday and Sunday with sittings from 12pm to 4pm, book now.
+And try the mushroom and truffle pizza with a classic Aperol spritz.
+There's a few of veggie options including creamy pumpkin and honey.
+Available on Saturday and Sunday with sittings from 12pm to 3pm, book now.

 Tapas and gin tonicas at Crossley St Cantina, $69 per person

 The sounds, sights and flavours of Spanish culture fill this Melbourne laneway every weekend for Crossley St Cantina's bottomless brunch.
 From Friday to Sunday between 12pm and 5pm you can enjoy 90 minutes of Spanish share plates and all-you-can-drink.
-There's sangria of course, plus gin tonicas, the Spanish version of a G&T. Sip with a wide range of garnishes while you graze on a five-plate selection of the chef's favourite dishes.
+There's sangria of course, and gin tonicas, the Spanish version of a G&T. Plus beer, wine and cocktails.
+Sip with a wide range of garnishes while you graze on a five-plate selection of the chef's favourite dishes.
 Book now.